pzhaojohnson/rnacanvas.app-object/README.md

 ### The `style` property

-For convenience, a `style` property is also present that simply forwards to the `style` property of the DOM node corresponding to an RNAcanvas app instance.
+For convenience, a `style` property is also provided that simply forwards to the `style` property of the DOM node corresponding to an RNAcanvas app instance.